dhis2/dhis2-docs-implementation/chapters/building-your-tracker-programs.md

 Maintain and evaluate training

-## Real-time vs secondary data entry - OK
+## Real-time vs secondary data entry

 **Carefully evaluate whether the data should be entered real time** as this has several implications for how you structure your project.
 Trackers are used to track individuals through defined programs with associated data elements and rules.
 The data can be captured by health personnel during the consultation (real time point of care), or at the end of the day (or when they have time to enter it).
 The two different approaches naturally have consequences for what the Tracker is used for: If the data is entered at point of care - during the consultation - it is possible to provide decision support and validate data and avoid double data entry.
 However, it also introduces challenges with regards to connectivity, usability, increased number of devices, etc.